AI-Fairness-com/FDK-Toolkit/docs/installation.md

 Hiring	/hiring-upload
 Justice	/justice-upload
 Governance	/governance-upload
-Each endpoint provides:
+Each interface provides:
-CSV upload form
+CSV upload
-Auto-detected mapping review
+Automatic column detection
+Mapping confirmation
-Fairness audit execution
+Domain-specific fairness audit
 JSON report download
-Human-readable summary
+Plain-language summary
-🧾 Dataset Requirements
+🧾 Dataset requirements
-Your dataset must follow these rules:
+Your dataset must:
-Be in CSV format
+Be provided as a CSV file
-Contain no personal identifiers (GDPR-safe)
+Contain no personal identifiers (GDPR-compliant) Include the following columns:
-Include:
 At least one sensitive group attribute
-A ground-truth outcome column (y_true)
+Ground-truth outcome (y_true)
-A prediction column (y_pred)
+Model prediction (y_pred)
 Optional probability scores (y_prob)
-FDK™ automatically detects these during upload.
+FDK™ automatically identifies these features during upload.
-☁️ Optional: Deploying on Render
+☁️ Optional: deploying on Render
-A render.yaml file is provided for single-click deployment.
-It defines:
+The repository includes a render.yaml file which defines:
 Python version
 Install command
 Start command
-Render.com will automatically build and deploy the application based on this configuration.
+Render.com can use this file to build and deploy the app automatically.
 🛠️ Troubleshooting
-ModuleNotFoundError
-Run:
+“ModuleNotFoundError: X”
+Re-install dependencies:
 pip install -r requirements.txt
-App not starting
+Application does not start
-Ensure you are inside the main directory: cd FDK-Toolkit
+Check that you are in the correct directory: cd FDK-Toolkit
 Python not recognised
 Use: